 That’s totally fine!
 I will tell you what to do (and even demonstrate the pose for you in some cases).
 Easy peasy!

 How long will all of this take?

 This factor mostly depends on your styling.
 For instance someone with a pixie cut will be a shorter amount of time than someone with waist length hair.
 I would estimate anywhere between 3-4 hours for the entire experience.

 Unfortunately due to liability issues we do not allow third parties to hang out (unless they are part of the session).
 If someone is driving with you to your session, there are a few restaurants and coffee shops within walking distance of the studio to visit while you’re in your session.

 What happens after my session?
 How long until I see images?

 It kind of depends on the time of year we do your session (fall is the busiest) but generally 1-2 weeks.
-Your ordering appointment is a separate, scheduled appointment that we will do either in-person, over Skype or phone (long distance clients totally have that option).
+Your ordering appointment is a separate, scheduled appointment that we can do either in-person or over Zoom.

 Are all the images edited?

 Absolutely.
 Not every studio will edit all of their proofs, but I’m a big believer in showing finished images only.

 Should I come earlier than my scheduled time?